 How did I get on academic probation?

 Students get on academic probation when their cumulative GPA falls below the requirements established for good academic standing.
-This means you have taken 13 or more credits and your cumulative GPA has fallen below a 2.0.
+Generally, your GPA should be at least a 2.0 (C average) to avoid being placed on academic probation.

 Now that I am on academic probation, what will happen to me?